robinagandhi/CYBR4360-8366/firewall-concepts.md

 ping -c 3 <Ubuntu_IP>
 ```

 > **Discussion**: Is enabling ICMP a security risk?
 What information does a ping response reveal to an attacker?
-Look up "ICMP tunneling" — how can ICMP be abused?
+Look up "ICMP tunneling", how can ICMP be abused?

 ---